michidk/vscli/README.md

-vscli recent --behavior force-container         # force open the selected project in a dev container vscli recent --command cursor --behavior detect # open with cursor and detect if dev container should be used vscli recent --config .devcontainer/custom.json # open with a specific dev container config vscli recent -- --disable-gpu                   # pass additional arguments to the editor vscli recent --hide-instructions                # hide the keybinding instructions from the UI vscli recent --hide-info                        # hide additional information like strategy, command, args and dev container path
+vscli recent --behavior force-container         # force open the selected project in a dev container vscli recent --command cursor --behavior detect # open with cursor and detect if dev container should be used vscli recent --config .devcontainer/custom.json # open with a specific dev container config vscli recent --remote-host my-ec2               # reopen the selected project on a remembered remote host vscli recent -- --disable-gpu                   # pass additional arguments to the editor vscli recent --hide-instructions                # hide the keybinding instructions from the UI vscli recent --hide-info                        # hide additional information like strategy, command, args and dev container path